lasantosr/intelli-shell/README.md

 ## Wishlist

 - [ ] Labels support to store most used labels and select them using a dedicated UI
-- [ ] Pull / Push user bookmarks using some public / private Git repo
+- [ ] Sync user bookmarks using some public / private Git repo
 - [ ] Support for more terminals, like PowerShell

 ## Alternatives